saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 Now you can run your test and [view your results](#view-test-results) in the Visual Testing Dashboard.
 Be sure to [review and accept](#accept-baseline) your baseline.

+## Setting Timeouts

+If you're using several visual assertions (such as [snapshots](/visual/e2e-testing/commands-options/#snapshot-command)) in your WebdriverIO test, you may need to increase the `timeout` value in your configuration to help with test stability.

+A single visual assertion can take up to 30-45 seconds.
+So if you had three assertions, you'd need to set your `timeout` to a value above 180000 milliseconds (3 mins) to prevent your test from failing.
+[Click here](/visual/e2e-testing/commands-options/#snapshot-command) to see some example code snippets.

 ## Next Steps
 * Learn the [Visual E2E review workflow](/visual/e2e-testing/workflow/review-workflow/) for your UI test results